Bowel Obstruction Published Success Rates

 • The Quality of Life Domain quantified the amount of time off work and social activities.
 In addition, it quantified each patient’s overall concern regarding their bowel function.
 We found that all of these tend to be major lifetime concerns for many people who experience recurring bowel obstructions.

-• Trunk Range of Motion measured any increase in Range of Motion of the trunk after therapy.
+• Trunk Range of Motion measured any increase in the Range of Motion of the trunk after therapy.

 Quality of Life – Statistically Measured Results